 A Carefree Life

 Imagine waking up tomorrow morning, and to your surprise, you realize that you don't really mind what happens to you that day.
-Imagine that your heart is so carefree, that you jump out of bed with a lightness and freedom that welcomes everything that comes to you with open arms, and delighted by whatever shows up, knowing it cannot be otherwise.
-Gone is the worry and anxiety that you use to feel about what might happen in the future.
+Your heart is so carefree, that you jump out of bed with a lightness and freedom that welcomes everything that comes to you with open arms, and a delight for whatever shows up, knowing it cannot be otherwise.
 This inner attitude may seem completely impossible given the apparent confusion and turmoil we often feel inside ourselves, yet if we are honest, all of us long for this state of carefree and joyful living, no matter what may be unfolding around us.

 The way to live in this state of inner-freedom is summed up beautifully in a teaching from spiritual teacher Jiddu Krishnamurti.
 The first time I heard this quote was in Eckhart Tolle's powerful book, A New Earth, many years ago.
 In the story that Eckhart tells in the book, when Krisnamurti said this, he was at the end of his life and was lamenting the fact that very few, if any of his students had actually 'woken-up' after all the years they had been studying with him.
 One day, while giving a talk to a large group of his followers, he suddenly asked, "Do you wish to know my secret?"
 Of course, everyone in attendance suddenly sat up with great attention, ready to finally receive the one teaching that would give them the freedom they had been looking for over so many years.